apache/sedona/docs/download/publish.md

 ### Publish Maven SNAPSHOTs

+This step is to publish the SNAPSHOTs to https://repository.apache.org

 The detailed requirement is on [ASF Infra website](https://infra.apache.org/publishing-maven-artifacts.html)

 #### Prepare for Spark 3.0 and Scala 2.12